AbdArdati/AbdArdati.github.io/projects/project-1.md

   - Wikipedia
   - Research
   - Senior Honours Project Supervision
-summary: A Firefox extension to reduce the barrier to entry for new Wikipedia users.
+summary: The aim of this project was to build a Firefox extension to reduce the barrier to entry for new Wikipedia users.
 ---

 <div class="ui medium rounded images">